fommil/fpmortals/manuscript/introduction.md

 of `Terminal[Now]` and use it in our tests.

 But that syntax is horrible.
-Let's use the `implicit class` Scala language feature (aka "enriching" or "ops") to make it look like `M` has `Execution`'s methods on it when there is an implicit `Execution` available.
+Let's use the `implicit class` Scala language feature (aka "enriching" or "ops") to make it look like `C` has `Execution`'s methods on it when there is an implicit `Execution` available.
 Also, we'll call these methods `flatMap` and `map` for reasons that will become clearer in a moment: